Summer 2022 - What is considered full-time?

 The calculator below will help you determine what your course load is considered by the VA.
 Remember, for FT status, undergrad course load must be the equivalent of 12 credits, and grads must have the equivalent of 9 credits, as listed under RATE OF PURSUIT.

-To use this calculator, enter in the amount of credits you are taking during each session.
+To use this calculator, enter the number of credits you are taking during each session.
 Your Rate of Pursuit (ROP) will then show.
 Your payment percentage for MHA will show in the second section.

-DISCLAIMER: This calculator is for planning purposes ONLY.
+DISCLAIMER: This calculator is ONLY for planning purposes.
 While we have made every effort to ensure that the calculations received from this tool are correct, the VA is the final determining authority as to your ROP, and eligibility for benefits.